juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 * The **adverb phrase** `very slowly` is headed by the adverb `slowly`.
 * The **prepositional phrase** `under the bed` is headed by the preposition `under`.

-The concept of heads is an ancient one, but it largely disappeared from linguistics during the earlier part of the twentieth century.
-Since the 1970s, however, heads have once again come to be seen as grammatically central, and many contemporary theories of grammar assign them a very prominent place; **one or two theories even take headedness to be the most important grammatical notion of all**.
+Heads have once again come to be seen as grammatically central, and many contemporary theories of grammar assign them a very prominent place; **one or two theories even take headedness to be the most important grammatical notion of all**.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->